Keith Haring: Early work and breakthrough: 1980–1982

+Rise to fame and mainstream success: 1983–1986

 In February 1983, Haring had a solo exhibition at the Fun Gallery in the East Village, Manhattan.
 That year, Haring participated in the São Paulo Biennale in Brazil and the Whitney Biennial in New York.
+He also designed the poster for the 1983 Montreux Jazz Festival in Switzerland.
 In April 1983, Haring was commissioned to paint a mural, Construction Fence, at the construction site of the Haggerty Museum of Art in Milwaukee.
 Later that year, Haring took part in the exhibition Urban Pulses: the Artist and the City in Pittsburgh by spray painting a room at the Pittsburgh Center for the Arts and creating an outdoor mural at PPG Place.
 In October 1983, Elio Fiorucci invited Haring to Milan to paint the walls of his Fiorucci store.
 While Haring was in London for the opening of his exhibition at the Robert Fraser Gallery in October 1983, he met and began collaborating with choreographer Bill T. Jones.
 Haring used Jones' body as the canvas to paint from head to toe.

 Haring and Angel "LA II" Ortiz produced a T-shirt design for friends Willi Smith and Laurie Mallet's clothing label WilliWear Productions in 1984.
 After Haring was profiled in Paper magazine, fashion designer Vivienne Westwood reached out to editor-in-chief Kim Hastreiter to facilitate a meeting with Haring.
 Haring presented Westwood with two large sheets of drawings and she turned them into textiles for her Autumn/Winter 1983–84 Witches collection.
 Haring's friend Madonna wore a skirt from the collection, most notably in the music video her 1984 single "Borderline."

 As Haring rose to stardom he continued to draw in the subways, contrasting the rocketing prices for his work.
 Haring enjoyed giving his work away for free, often handing out free buttons and posters of his work.
-In 1984, he released a book titled Art in Transit, which featured photography by Tseng Kwong Chi and an introduction by Henry Geldzahler.
+In 1984, he released a book titled Art in Transit, which featured photography of his subway drawings by Tseng Kwong Chi and an introduction by Henry Geldzahler.
 Haring's swift rise to international celebrity status was covered by the media.
 His art covered the February 1984 issue of Vanity Fair, and he was featured in the October 1984 issue of Newsweek.
 In July 1984, he painted singer Grace Jones for the first time for Interview magazine.